Efforts are underway to protect abortion rights as nation adjusts to Supreme Court's reversal of Roe v. Wade

 In all, 26 states have laws that indicate they could outlaw or set extreme limits on abortions, effectively banning the procedure in those states, according to the Guttmacher Institute, a research organization that supports abortion rights.

-A lawsuit has already been filed in Utah, which is among the states that moved quickly to ban most abortions.

-Planned Parenthood is suing the state's top leaders, claiming the state's newly enacted law violates multiple civil liberties codified in the state's constitution.
+In Utah, which is among the states that moved quickly to ban most abortions following Friday's ruling, Planned Parenthood has already filed a lawsuit against the state's top leaders, claiming its newly enacted law violates multiple civil liberties codified in the state's constitution.

 "When the Act took effect, PPAU (Plaintiff Planned Parenthood Association of Utah) and its staff were forced to immediately stop performing abortions in Utah beyond those few that are permitted by the Act.
 If relief is granted in this case, PPAU's health centers would resume providing abortions that would not qualify for any of the Act's exceptions," the lawsuit reads.